35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 Get ready to flex the muscles of both your picking and fretting fingers.
 This 2013 heavy metal song has one of the most electrifying riffs ever to flood the airwaves of the 21st century.
 Never mind what other people say about the song being nothing more than a ripoff.
 It has enough elements to keep your fingers busy, your mind preoccupied, and your ears stuffed with electric guitar goodness.

 Fingerpicking is an essential skill that guitarists will need to develop over the course of their guitar playing journey.
 This song provides plenty of opportunities for mastering the technique.
-There’s palm-muting, too.
+There’s palm muting, too.
 The slides, pull-ups, and bends will also be excellent techniques to add to your skill set.
-You can play this on an acoustic guitar; although, it will lack the personality of an electric instrument.
+You can play this on an acoustic guitar, although it will lack the personality of an electric instrument.

 12. Breaking the Law by Judas Priest

 You’ll have friends flocking over the moment you play the opening guitar riff of this 1980 heavy metal song.
-Without the doubt, the riff is one of the most recognizable licks you can ever execute on your guitar.
+Without a doubt, the riff is one of the most recognizable licks you can ever execute on your guitar.
 That is why beginner metal guitarists always make it a personal mission to learn the song.
 It also has a chorus so rhythmic that it forms the second hook of the song.
 The bridge allows you to unleash the guitarist beast in you.

 Like all metal songs that place a lot of emphasis on low register notes, Breaking the Law has a characteristic bassline that will have your fretting fingers moving in a frenzy.
 It takes practice to get the correct sequencing and positioning of the fingers to strike the correct note.